kylek29/bookmap-tos-config/README.md

 Supported OS:
 - Windows

+Please note that periodic updates from TD Ameritrade for the Think-or-Swim software may break this utility (because of syntax change).

 # Disclaimer
 Author is not responsible for loss of data or corruption of config files.
 Use at your own risk.